 Weight: 28 to 48 pounds

 Physical Characteristics: Rough or smooth medium-length double coat with a coarse outer coat and a soft undercoat; often black and white but other colors possible

 03 of 14

-Not to be confused with the Border Collie, Rough Collies are a Scottish breed all their own—though they share many similar traits.
-Like Border Collies, Rough Collies are the result of cross-breeding between breeds that made their way to Scotland from other countries, though in this case their lineage is thought to be tied only to the Romans.
-Equally proficient in herding, Rough Collies became a fast favorite among the Scots, later surging in popularity as companions and show dogs thanks to being a beloved breed of Queen Victoria.
-Eventually, Rough Collies reached true superstar status as the breed behind Lassie, itself an offshoot of a British novel.
+Not to be confused with the border collie, rough collies are a Scottish breed all their own, though they share many similar traits.
+Rough collies also are the result of crossbreeding between dogs that made their way to Scotland from other countries, though in this case their lineage is thought to be tied only to the Romans.
+Rough collies became a fast favorite as herding dogs, later surging in popularity as companions and show dogs thanks to being a beloved breed of Queen Victoria.

 Height: 22 to 26 inches